 25. Want another LBJ fact?
 Sure – he was the first President to bring BBQ sauce to the capital.

-26. The Bush family also likes to impress their donors to a good old-fashioned Texas BBQ at their sprawling summer estate in Kennebunkport, Maine, where they frequently serve up brisket and smoked turkey.
+26. The Bush family also likes to impress their donors with a good old-fashioned Texas BBQ at their sprawling summer estate in Kennebunkport, Maine, where they frequently serve up brisket and smoked turkey.
 Really, nothing makes people more agreeable than the smile as they slide into a BBQ coma.

 28. The first one-star review of Franklins reads, “Just because some hipster served you barbecue out of a cart, does not mean it is good barbecue.”

 29. May is National Barbecue Month, which is a load of bull since all Texans know that every damn day of the year is BBQ day.
+Check Texas Monthly for their BBQ Top 50 list for inspiration, that aught to keep you busy through May.

 30. Texas has the most barbecue joints in the United States (and probably the world) with 2,238 restaurants and 1,983 independent locations.
 That number, alas, has probably skyrocketed since a census was taken.